Article Badge Image

 Rebalancing is an essential part of any investment strategy.

-It is the process of selling some of your better-performing investments to purchase more shares of your worse-performing investments to ensure that your asset allocation remains in the range that you want it to.
+It is the process of selling some of your better-performing investments to purchase more shares of your worse-performing investments to ensure that your asset allocation remains in the range you want.

 Robo-advisors handle rebalancing differently.
 You want to find a robo-advisor that handles it automatically while minimizing trading fees or taxes.